 "I am the Chessmaster.
 Any initiate who wishes to pass this way must do so over my dead body," he announces.
-Fine, you think - and there are two choices - beat him at his own game, or just carve his smug face off with the scythe of doom.
-If you fail or just choose to fight, he dispatches a giant chess piece to kill you, which... goes down in a couple of hits and is as dangerous as a giant chess piece should be.
-Outraged, the Chessmaster... smacks himself in the face with an axe for some reason, letting you get at the key in his mulched up brain.
+Fine, you think.
+There are two choices—beat him at his own game, or just carve his smug face off with the scythe of doom.
+If you fail or just choose to fight, he dispatches a giant chess piece to kill you, which goes down in a couple of hits and is as dangerous as a giant chess piece should be.
+Outraged, the Chessmaster smacks himself in the face with an axe for some reason, letting you get at the key in his mulched up brain.
 Whatever.

-Several pointless puzzles and timed challenges follow, none of which are of note or tell you anything - unless you count finding Stephanie's clothes lying around, suggesting that whatever evil plan the Lodge is up to, her dignity is almost certainly getting sacrificed to the God of Fan Service.
+Several pointless puzzles and timed challenges follow, none of which are of note or tell you anything—unless you count finding Stephanie's clothes lying around, suggesting that whatever evil plan the Lodge is up to, her dignity is almost certainly getting sacrificed to the God of Fan Service.
 At least they've let her keep her underwear.
-Just because they're killers and thugs doesn't mean they're
+Just because they're killers and thugs doesn't mean they're uncivilised.

 Several fights take place, several things meet The Scythe, and then just like Level 1, there's a rope that screams in a female voice as you climb.
 But who cares?
 On to Level 3!